 Nicholas Elmi (Season 11: New Orleans)

 Defeating Nina Compton, who has gone on to create the outstanding restaurant Compère Lapin in New Orleans, Elmi wasn’t exactly a fan favorite when he scored the upset victory.
 However, since his win, Elmi has returned to Philadelphia to make his mark on the city’s dining scene.
 Elmi’s modern French-slash-American restaurant Laurel has earned him accolades both in the City of Brotherly Love and nationwide.
 With the success of Laurel, he opened the bar ITV and Royal Boucherie.
-Late last year he released his first cookbook, Laurel: Modern American Flavors in Philadelphia.
+Late 2019 he released his first cookbook, Laurel: Modern American Flavors in Philadelphia.
+Now Elmi is heading out to the Philly burbs to open the all-day café The Landing Kitchen and the Mediterranean spot Lark.

 Mei Lin (Season 12: Boston)

 A protégé of Season 6 winner Michael Voltaggio, Lin defeated Gregory Gourdet of Departure in Portland, with a menu that included the rice porridge congee, which was topped with carnitas.
 Since her victory she’s traveled the world hosting pop-up dinners with fellow chefs, tests recipes for her forthcoming restaurant in Los Angeles, and has even been spotted hanging out with Oprah.
-Her restaurant, Nightshade in LA’s Arts District opened in January 2019 and was one of our Best of the Best winners last year.
-Fun fact about her season: one of the people she beat went on to lose their restaurant after some alleged arborcide.
+Her restaurant, Nightshade in LA’s Arts District opened in January 2019 and was one of our Best of the Best winners that year.
+Now she has another hit on her hands, with her fast casual Szechuan hot chicken spot Daybird, which has seen consistent lines since it opened earlier this year.
+Also, a totally unrelated fun fact about her season: One of the people she beat went on to lose their restaurant after alleged arborcide.

 Jeremy Ford (Season 13: California)

 One of the many Jean-Georges Vongerichten protégés to compete on Top Chef, the bro-ish Ford brought a cockiness and a modernist touch to the season that spanned locations up and down the Golden State.
 He started out hot, winning two of the first four challenges, but cooled slightly down the stretch before righting the ship and defeating Charlie Palmer disciple Amar Santana in the finale.
-After his victory he started planning his own restaurant in Miami, leaving Jean-Georges’ Matador Room to opening Stubborn Seed on South Beach, which one of Robb Report’s best new restaurants a couple years ago.
-He’s currently working on a more casual seafood restaurant in the Miami area as well, projected to open in 2021.
+After his victory he started planning his own restaurant in Miami, leaving Jean-Georges’ Matador Room to opening Stubborn Seed on South Beach, which was one of Robb Report’s best new restaurants a couple years ago.
+In late 2018 he first discussed plans for a more casual seafood restaurant in the Miami area that had a scheduled opening of 2020, and then 2021, but an updated timeline hasn’t been released during the pandemic.
+For now, as mentioned above, he’s co-hosting a cooking competition show with previous winner Kristen Kish.

 Brooke Williamson (Season 14: Charleston)

 After the bitter sting of defeat in Season 10, Williamson returned to the competition in 2016 to avenge her loss in the final.
 Her experience paid off as she was a strong competitor throughout and eventually notched the overall win.
-Back home in LA, she’s not trying to chase Michelin stars with a bunch of fine-dining spots.
-Instead, along with her husband, Nick Roberts, she has been opening great neighborhood spots that serve delicious, crowd-pleasing food.
-She has her gastropub Hudson House, Hawaiian-inspired restaurant Da Kikokiko and multi-part concept Playa Provisions.
+Back home in LA, she hasn’t tried to chase Michelin stars with a bunch of fine-dining spots.
+Instead, along with her husband, Nick Roberts, she focused on neighborhood spots like her bar and restaurant Hudson House, gastropub Tripel, Hawaiian-inspired restaurant Da Kikokiko and multi-part concept Playa Provisions.
+However, the pandemic has been brutal to Williamson’s business: She shuttered two of her restaurants, sold a third and is now holding on to Playa Provisions with a smaller staff.

 Joe Flamm (Season 15: Colorado)

 The lovable former executive chef at Michelin-starred Italian restaurant Spiaggia in Chicago defeated Le Bernardin alum Adrienne Cheatham in the final to become the 15th Top Chef.
 Flamm took a circuitous route to the Colorado season finale.
-He won the coveted “Restaurant Wars” challenge only to be bounced immediately after during a sudden death Quickfire when he cooked subpar cauliflower risotto for the great David Kinch of Manresa.
+He won the coveted “Restaurant Wars” challenge only to be bounced immediately after a sudden death Quickfire when he cooked subpar cauliflower risotto for the great David Kinch of Manresa.
 Through the cooking competition Last Chance Kitchen, where eliminated contestants compete in mini-challenges for the chance to reenter the competition, Flamm proved victorious, returning to take on the four remaining contestants.
 Though he stayed on at Spiaggia for a time, he had a foot out the door; Flamm told us after his win that he’d like to open his own Italian restaurant in the Windy City.
-Now he has a space secured in the city’s Fulton Market area for a wood-fired Croatian-Italian restaurant that’s slated to open this summer.
+He’s on the verge of doing so with Rose Mary, a wood-fired Croatian-Italian restaurant that’s opening in Chicago’s Fulton Market area this spring.

 Kelsey Barnard Clark (Season 16: Kentucky)